gatlin/psilo/README.md

 What is psilo?
 ===

-psilo will be a language for writing software to process large streams of data as efficiently as possible.
-It is list processing taken to its logical conclusion, augmented with strong static types and compile time optimizations.
+psilo, like any lisp, will be a **lis**t **p**processor.
+However psilo will take advantage of a strong type system, linear types, and aggressive optimization techniques such as shortcut fusion.
+The goal is to make writing fast, resource-aware, parallelized stream processing programs as simple as possible.

-It is also nowhere close to being finished;  it's merely an educational experiment for myself.
+It is also nowhere close to being finished; at the moment this is purely exploratory.

 Technical Features (planned):